On this page:

-With regards to cost, it is generally assumed that authentic wood is going to cost more than laminate or vinyl.
-This is because laminate and vinyl both imitate the real: laminate imitates wood, and vinyl often imitates marble, stone or tile.
+With regard to cost, it is generally assumed that authentic wood is going to cost more than laminate or vinyl.
+This is because laminate and vinyl both imitate the real: laminate imitates wood, and vinyl often imitates marble, stone, or tile.

-Authentic materials require a lot more preparation to be home ready, and the question of availability can also increase the price.
-As such, hardwoods floors can be a more expensive choice; both regarding the material itself and installation costs.
+Authentic materials require a lot more preparation to be home-ready, and the question of availability can also increase the price.
+As such, hardwood floors can be a more expensive choice, both regarding the material itself and installation costs.

 When you’re working with solid hardwood, you don’t want to make mistakes during the installation process.
-The material is already a lot more expensive than engineered wood options, so the precision of the labor is key to avoiding unnecessary waste.
+The material is already a lot more expensive than vinyl or laminate, so the precision of the labor is key to avoiding unnecessary waste.

 Most flooring contractors will charge $4 to $8 per square foot for installation, depending on the complexity of the project.
 The skill level of the contractor and geographic area can influence the cost of installation.